fuzzylogicxx/fuzzylogic/posts/my-git-cheatsheet.md

 ## Start work on a repo

-In Github, visit an existing repo or create a new repo then grab its URL.
+In Github, find an existing repo (or create a new repo) and grab its URL.
 Next, `clone` it from the command line:

 ``` bash
 cd mycodedir